-Direction Screen Fixed position .
+Direction Display Fixed position .
 The indoor unit blows air in 1 of 5 fixed positions.
-Swing .
+7/1 Swing .
 The indoor unit alternates between the 5 positions.
-Auto.
-The indoor unit adjusts its airflow direction according to movement sensed by a movement sensor.
+7/1 Auto.
+The indoor unit adjusts its airflow direction according to set operation or according to movement sensed by a movement sensor.
+[A]